 - Pensions and some other retirement benefits

 Income doesn't include gifts or inheritances, at least not at the federal level.

 Paying as You Go

 The IRS wants you to pay your taxes on an ongoing basis throughout the year.
 This is commonly referred to as "paying as you go."

-Income taxes are taken out of employees' paychecks in a process called withholding, and their employers send that money to the government on the employee's behalf.
-This ensures that you've paid in a certain amount of tax by the end of the year.
+Income taxes are taken out of employees' paychecks in a process called "withholding," and their employers send that money to the government on the employee's behalf.
+This ensures that they've paid in a certain amount of tax by the end of the year.

-The earnings of self-employed individuals aren't subject to withholding, so they're expected to pay estimated taxes on their incomes four times a year.
+Self-employed individuals aren't subject to withholding on their earnings, so they're expected to pay estimated taxes on their incomes four times a year.
 They must take an educated guess as to how much tax will be due on the income they've earned each quarter and send that money to the IRS in advance of filing their tax returns.

 Tax Refunds vs. Owing the IRS

 The government refunds any amount that taxpayers overpay through withholding or by making estimated payments.
-You might complete your tax return to realize that your total tax liability is $6,000.
-You paid in $6,500 through withholding over the course of the tax year, so you'll receive a $500 tax refund from the IRS.
-You get that money back.
+You might complete your tax return and then realize that your total tax liability is $6,000.
+If you paid in $6,500 through withholding over the course of the tax year, you'll receive a $500 tax refund from the IRS.

-The flip side is that you'll owe the IRS $500 if your total tax liability is $7,000 and you only paid in $6,500.
-This balance must be paid by April 15 of the year following the tax year or the government will charge you interest and penalties on the amount outstanding.
+The flip side is that you'll owe the IRS $500 if your total tax liability is $7,000, but you only paid in $6,500.
+This balance must be paid by April 15 of the year following the tax year, or the government will charge you interest and penalties on the amount outstanding.

 For 2020 individual tax returns, the IRS has extended the filing deadline from the usual April 15 to May 17, 2021.
 This does not apply to estimated tax payments, which were still due April 15.